HangX-Ma/cs106l-sp23/README.md

 Before starting CS144, I need an elegant designed course to master the advanced language features of C++.
 Undoubtedly, CS106L is a good choice.
 If you have the similar plan, give it a try.
 > :star2: This course has been fully uploaded and all assignments have been finished.

+> I think CS 106L doesn't provide enough practices for students. _Amirkabir University of Technology 1400-2: Advanced Programming Course_ provides lots of C++ exercises and you can find them in [aut courseworks](https://github.com/courseworks).

 ## Configuration

 The assignments use C++ standard `c++17`, which requires specific `g++` version to support it.
 Otherwise, you will encounter strange errors.